2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in Florida

 While working on their Bachelor's Degree, film majors at MDC accumulate an average of around $12,188 in student debt.

-Out of the 17 schools in Florida that were part of this year’s ranking, University of Miami landed the # 4 spot on the list.
+The in-demand bachelor’s degree programs at University of Miami helped the school earn the #4 place on this year’s ranking of the most popular film, video and photographic arts schools in Florida.
 Located in the city of Coral Gables, U Miami is a private not-for-profit college with a fairly large student population.

 Women make up 43% of the film majors at the school.